The Palms Cliff House Inn was built in 2000 and stands as a new landmark on the lush and vibrant east side of the Big Island of Hawaii.

 I still wake each morning and "pinch" myself to see if I am dreaming.
 Don't get me wrong, it is a lot of work.
 When guests comment on how young John and I are to have "retired" to the life of innkeepers, I just smile, knowing that my days are the longest I have ever worked at a job (5:00 am to 10:00pm - Really) but I would not change a thing!
 It is a dream come true, and I'd love to share it with you.
 So, won't you come for a visit?

-We are thrilled to be celebrating the 16th Anniversary of The Palms Cliff House Inn.
-To celebrate (and to help stimulate the local economy) we have just finished an $80,000 renovation.
+We are currently celebrating our 15th anniversary of The Palms Cliff House Inn.
+On our 10th Anniversary we celebrated (and helped to stimulate the local economy) we finished an $80,000 renovation.
 We are proud to say that all the work was done by local small businesses, and they did a wonderful job of remodeling and refreshing the inn.
 Wont you come to see for yourself and join us for a special getaway.